Bridging Local and Global Knowledge via Transformer in Board Games: Introduction

 \section{Introduction}

-AlphaZero \citep{schrittwieser_mastering_2020} has achieved superhuman playing levels in various board games, such as Go, chess, and Shogi.
-Following the advent of AlphaZero, many researchers have successfully reproduced its algorithm, achieving superhuman levels in the game of Go.
-Examples include ELF OpenGo \citep{tian_elf_2019}, one of the strongest open-source computer Go programs developed by Facebook in 2019, and KataGo \citep{wu_accelerating_2020a}, the current state-of-the-art open-source Go program trained through volunteer crowdsourcing.
-However, despite achieving superhuman performance, these computer Go programs remain vulnerable in scenarios requiring a more comprehensive understanding of the entire board, specifically for the \textit{circular pattern} and \textit{ladder pattern}.
+AlphaZero \cite{silver_general_2018} has demonstrated superhuman performance in various board games, such as Go, chess, and Shogi.
+Following the advent of AlphaZero, researchers have successfully reproduced and extended the algorithm, achieving superhuman performance across a broader range of board games, such as Hex \cite{gao_threehead_2018} and Gomoku \cite{xie_alphagomoku_2018,liang_alphazero_2023}.
+However, despite these advancements, several studies \cite{wang_adversarial_2023,tian_elf_2019} have reported that AlphaZero remains vulnerable in scenarios requiring a more comprehensive understanding of the entire board, particularly in games with larger board sizes, such as 19x19 Go.

-Recent research \citep{wang_adversarial_2023} has developed a specialized program, named \textit{cyclic-adversary}, specifically to find the weaknesses in KataGo.
+For example, recent research \cite{wang_adversarial_2023} introduces a specialized program, named \textit{cyclic-adversary}, designed specifically to find the weaknesses in KataGo \cite{wu_accelerating_2020a}, the current strongest open-sourced Go program.
 During the game, the cyclic-adversary subtly induces KataGo to form a circular pattern, as illustrated by the marked black stones in Figure \ref{fig:intro_circular}, while simultaneously encircling and capturing these stones.
 These circular patterns usually cover a wide range of the Go board, requiring a global understanding to handle these patterns effectively.
-While human players can easily recognize these patterns, they lead to confusion in KataGo's judgment, resulting in incorrect decisions.
-When training an adversary program specifically targeted at certain network models of KataGo, the cyclic-adversary successfully attacks KataGo with a success rate exceeding 90\%.
-In addition, the strategy is straightforward and can even be imitated by human Go players, leading to an unexpected scenario where amateur players can easily win against superhuman Go AIs.

-Another challenge for the Go AIs lies in recognizing the \textit{ladder pattern}.
-Ladder (\textit{shicho} in Japanese) is one of the fundamental concepts for human players to learn the game of Go.
-In ladder, the player needs to simulate a long sequence of moves in zig-zag patterns across the entire board to capture a group of the opponent's stones, as shown by the marked white stones in Figure \ref{fig:intro_ladder}.
-While this concept is relatively simple for human players, ELF OpenGo \citep{tian_elf_2019} has demonstrated that the model fails to handle ladder patterns perfectly, even when the number of simulations is increased.
+Consequently, the cyclic-adversary successfully attacks KataGo with a success rate exceeding 90\%.
+Another challenge requiring global understanding is the recognition of the \textit{ladder pattern} in Go.
+In ladder, the player needs to simulate a long sequence of moves in zig-zag patterns across the entire board to capture or escape a group of stones, as shown by the marked white stones in Figure \ref{fig:intro_ladder}.
+While this concept is relatively simple for human players, a previous study \cite{tian_elf_2019} has shown that AlphaZero struggles to handle ladder patterns perfectly.